rtpl/iComponent2.0/Pod-README.md

 # App Tutorial

-App tutorial is a library created to show tutorial view.
-Tutorial view is the introductory view of any app which is shown only once when the app is downloaded from the app store.
+ICLoader is a library created to custom loader.
+Progress Indicators, spinner, activity indicator or loader, is a good thing.
+Great for showing users that something is going on in the app, i.e. that downloading process has started.

 ## Getting Started